 Two procedures may provide better lawn soils.
 One is to incorporate liberal amounts of soil of opposite texture together with organic matter.
 The other is to import the equivalent of four to six inches of good loamy topsoil.
-When this is added, a gradual blending of subsoil into topsoil is advised, by putting down an inch or two of topsoil and mixing it into the soil in place.

 Heavy Clays.
-The first rule in dealing with the heavier soils is to avoid working them when wet.
+The first rule in dealing with the heavier soils, in fact most any soils, is to avoid working them when wet.
 In such condition cultivation or heavy rolling will cause serious compaction.
 Incorporation of sharp, coarse sand helps make clay more friable.
-Fine molders sand will not do as it will have the opposite effect.
+Fine sand is bad since it has the effect of aggregate in cement.
 Pulverized slag, charcoal, sifted ashes and similar materials may be used in place of sand.
 Large volumes of decaying organic matter help make soils more friable.

 To effect any appreciable change in heavy clay it is necessary to incorporate 25% to 50% by bulk of the coarser textured material.
 That means a minimum of one inch of sand to three inches of clay.
-Chemical soil conditioners may help some soils but the expense is considerable and the lasting qualities uncertain.